formstate/formstate/docs/README.md

 // validators: [ifValue(mySimplerValidator)]
 ```

-### TIP: Customizable validators
+### TIP: Customisable validators

-You can easily create functions that customize a particular validation by using a *validator creating* function. e.g. a highly customizable minimum value validator:
+You can easily create functions that customise a particular validation by using a *validator creating* function. e.g. a highly customisable minimum value validator:

 ```ts
 const minValue = (minValue, message) => (val) => val < minValue && message;